 This format is only recommended if you intend to keep the pictures on iPhone, iPad or if you are the owner of a Mac / MacBook cu High Sierra to export.
 If you have Windows PC and want to export the photos on iPhone pe PC / laptop, it is best to have the photos in the .JPG compatible format.

-In this sense, you can change the format in which the pictures are taken with the "Camera" application of the iPhone.
-Change the format from .HEIC to .JPG in the "Camera" settings of iPhone / iOS.
+In this sense, you can change the format in which the pictures are taken with the "Camera" application a iPhone.
+Change the format from .HEIC to .JPG in the "Camera" settings of iPhone / IOS.

 - In the "Camera" we open the "Formats" menu

 - Select "Most Compatible"

 After selecting "Most Compatible", The pictures taken with the Camera a application iPhone, will be automatically saved in .JPG format.
 Format that can be opened and edited on Windows.